sevidmusic/RoadyModuleUtilities/README.md

 Provides classes for working with Roady modules.

-TODO:

-Class responsible for dynamically creating Routes based on Module files in Module's `output/`, `css/`, and `js/` directories.

 # Draft/Design Notes

-Sudo code for how this library will be used by Roady in conjunction with the RoadyRoutingUtilities library:
+Pseudo code for how this library will be used by Roady in conjunction with the RoadyRoutingUtilities library:

 ```
 <?php